-Fill out and sign both the Consent and Declaration sections of the new Pharmacare Application and Consent Authorization Form and send it to Manitoba Health along with copies of your 2007 Canada Revenue Agency Notice of Assessment indicating the total income shown on line 150.
-Please note: if you elected to split pension income with your spouse in 2007, you are required to submit copies of your Canada Revenue Agency 2007 Option C Summary Reports instead of 2007 Notice of Assessments.
-You may request an Option C Summary Report from the Canada Revenue Agency by contacting them at 1-800-959-8281.
+Manitoba residents must fill out and sign both the consent and declaration sections of the Pharmacare Application and Consent Authorization Form and send it to Manitoba Health.
+Copies of the 2021 Canada Revenue Agency Notice of Assessment indicating the total income (shown on line 150) must be included.
+Please note: Applicants who chose to split pension income with his/her spouse in 2021, are required to submit copies of the Canada Revenue Agency 2021 Option C Summary Reports instead of 2021 Notices of Assessment.
+An Option C Summary Report can be requested from the Canada Revenue Agency by contacting them at 1-800-959-8281.

 My tax information is confidential.
 Why do you need a copy of my Notice of Assessment?